RND/ To consider a brief run-in with the ‘International’ David Foster Wallace Society – a summary of rhetorical internet micro-aggressions.

 White fragility, the part of white supremacy that goes nuclear when anyone even says the word ‘white’, creates even more emotional labour when we need to explain to white people why they aren’t the real victims here.
 Because white privilege makes race a frictionless experience for white people, whenever minimal friction is generated through a conversation about whiteness, they perceive it as an attack, most often personally.

 – Benjamin Doxtdator, White Supremacy Runs on Denying the Existence of White Privilege

 > I’m not sure if you are expecting a sincere reply to this

-Merely because the question was rhetorical, doesn’t mean it wasn’t serious.
+Merely because the question was initially rhetorical, doesn’t mean it wasn’t serious.